We have examined the consequences for businesses found to have breached competition law through recent cases where fines were imposed.

 The second form of anti-competitive activity is abusing a dominant position.
 A business has a dominant position in the market if they have a more than 40% market share or are not affected by normal competitive restraints.
 Abusing that position means being unfair to customers or other businesses.
 Examples include treating customers differently by offering different prices or terms to similar customers, as well as charging low prices that don’t cover your costs in order to drive out competitors.

-If a company is found to have breached competition law, they can be fined up to 10% of its worldwide turnover and sued for damages.
+If a company is found to have breached competition law, it can be fined up to 10% of its worldwide turnover and sued for damages.

 In some cases, the consequences are not just financial.
 Company directors can be disqualified for being a director for up to 15 years.
 You can even be sent to prison for up to 5 years if found guilty of being involved in cartel activity.

 Way back in 2013, The European Commission launched an investigation into Mastercard for possible anti-competitive activity.
-After a long investigation, in January this year, Mastercard was fined €570 million.
+After a long investigation, in January 2019, Mastercard was fined €570 million.

 Mastercard was found guilty of blocking merchants from seeking better conditions operating in other parts of the single market.
 Mastercard’s rules meant companies could not benefit from lower costs in other states.
 The investigation found that Mastercard’s cross-border acquiring rules meant retailers were paying more in bank services to receive card payments than if they had been free to seek out lower-priced options.

 Ultimately, Mastercard’s rules meant retailers and consumers were forced to pay higher prices, any cross-border competition was limited, and they caused an artificial segmentation of the single market.

 2. Google fined €1.4bn (£1.27 billion) for illegal practices in search advertising